 Optional 4th Axis Rotary Table with Stepper Motor

 The Sherline P/N 3700-CNC combined with a P/N 67127 stepper motor now has a combined part number of 8730 so you can easily order a 4th axis for your CNC lathe when using an optional vertical milling column.
-The pre-wired plug on the stepper motor plugs right in to the “A” axis cord coming from the computer, and the EMC software has 4-axis capability as well.
-Should you need rotate a part to cut gear teeth, splines, radial hole patterns, etc., the rotary table will make such jobs possible.
-Also available among are accessories are a fixture to hold the rotary table in a vertical position (P/N 3701), a more advanced fixture that can hold the table at any angle from 0° to 90° (P/N 3750) and an adjustable tailstock that allows parts held vertically in either fixture to be held between centers (P/N 3702).
+The pre-wired plug on the stepper motor plugs right into the “A” axis cord coming from the computer, and the EMC software has 4-axis capability as well.
+Should you need to rotate a part to cut gear teeth, splines, radial hole patterns, etc., the rotary table will make such jobs possible.
+Also available among accessories are a fixture to hold the rotary table in a vertical position (P/N 3701), a more advanced fixture that can hold the table at any angle from 0° to 90° (P/N 3750) and an adjustable tailstock that allows parts held vertically in either fixture to be held between centers (P/N 3702).

 Turning Your CNC Lathe into a 3-axis or 4-axis Milling Machine

 If you do intend to set up the lathe for occasional milling operations by adding a P/N 3050-CNC vertical milling column and want to use large accessories like the rotary table or P/N 3750 tilting angle table, the 6″ table that comes with the lathe is a little short for this purpose.
 However, you can purchase a 13″ crosslide table and leadscrew as P/N 4088X-CNC (4088M-CNC metric) that will give you more space and travel.
 Note that the long table is also 1/4″ thicker than the 6″ table, so it cannot be left in place when converting back to lathe operation.
 Changing tables is an easy operation, though, so it is still a viable option.

 Click on photos to view a larger image